 Axis devices with factory default settings are pre-configured with secure default protection mechanisms.
 We recommend using more security configuration when installing the device.
-To learn more about Axis' approach to cybersecurity, including best practices, resources, and guidelines for securing your devices, go to https://www.axis.com/about-axis/cybersecurity.
+To find out more about Axis hardening guides and other cyber security related documentation, go to axis.com/support/cybersecurity/resources.